-As technology and science advanced it became possible to look at a problem from a different angle.
+As technology and science advanced it became possible to look at a problem from a different angle or through different glasses.
 Today, in order to completely understand the problem of feeding behavior one has to draw upon research studies and protocols that involve all of the steps shown in the drawing to the right.